 If you're unable to use the online form for any reason, you can complete our PDF application form and equal opportunities PDF form instead.
 The University reserves the right to increase fees in line with inflation based on the Retail Prices Index or to reflect changes in Government funding policies or changes agreed by Parliament up to a maximum of five per cent.

 In order to apply for a place on the course, you will need to complete the online application form, and as part of this provide a personal statement.
-Applicants who meet the entry requirements and submit a satisfactory personal statement will be invited to an interview event on campus, which will include both face-to-face and written elements.
-Interview events are also an opportunity for you to find out more about the course and the university.
+Applicants who meet the entry requirements and submit a satisfactory personal statement will be invited to an interview.

 Throughout the selection process we are looking for you to:

 For January 2021 entry we will be operating a ‘gathered field’ approach to applications.
 This is usually used when the total number of applications exceeds the places available on the course.
 Using this method makes the admissions process more manageable and ensures places are offered to applicants on merit.
 The deadline to submit your application is Sunday 31 May 2020.
-Interview events are scheduled for the following dates:
+Interviews will take place on the following dates:

-Individuals attending interview events in April, May and June 2020 will be informed about the outcome of their application by Tuesday 30 June 2020.
+Individuals interviewed in May and June will be informed about the outcome of their application by mid July.

 We offer a wide range of professionally accredited and vocational courses that require the purchase of, among other things, uniforms, equipment, subscriptions, professional body memberships and DBS checks.
 There are likely to be costs associated with attending placement and there may be opportunities to pay to attend conferences to extend your learning and development.
 Costs specific to the MSc in Speech and Language Therapy course are outlined below: